● LIVE

 He pointed out that many DAT companies are currently trading for less than the actual value of the crypto they hold.
 This is referred to as trading below their Net Asset Value (NAV).
 If a company’s stock is worth less than the assets it owns, Lee argued, “How would that bubble burst?” implying it might have already started.
 Research firm 10x Research agreed, noting that major DAT firms like Metaplanet and Strategy are now trading at or below their crypto holdings’ actual worth.

 However, Lee isn’t completely pessimistic about this sector.
-He believes that DATs with a strong financial base and smart management teams that can effectively trade the assets “may still generate meaningful alpha” (which means they can still make a better-than-average profit).
+He believes that DATs with a strong financial base and smart management teams that can effectively trade the assets “may still generate meaningful alpha” (which means they can still make a better than average profit).

 This belief has clearly caught the attention of others.
 The founder of Huobi, Li Lin, is reportedly trying to raise about $1 billion for a new strategy that involves investing in an Ether treasury, looking to capture that potential “alpha.”

-Lee’s Long-Term Vision for Ether
+Lee’s Long Term Vision for Ether

 Despite the concerns about the DAT market overall, Tom Lee is still incredibly bullish on Ether’s potential.
 He recently told ARK Invest CEO Cathie Wood that he believes Ethereum could “flip Bitcoin,” meaning its total value could eventually surpass Bitcoin’s.
 He compared this potential shift to how the stock market (“Wall Street and equities”) ultimately became more dominant than gold after 1971.